 We’re so excited that one of our patients has a pacemaker that we can’t stop talking about it.

 Jack came to us a few months ago with a history of falling over at home.
 From the moment of his first examination it was clear there was something very wrong with his cardiac rhythm.
 A good heart creates a rhythm you can dance to but this beat would empty the dance floor.
 Continue reading “Jack gets a pacemaker”

 This is Micki.
 He’s so happy and active that this is the best photo we could take.
 But he wasn’t always so perky.
 Last year he started having seizures and his very concerned owner brought him to us.
 There was nothing remarkable found on his physical exam, so we took blood for haematology and biochemistry, as we always do when dogs are having seizures.
 Continue reading “How Micki’s seizures were fixed by a new diet”

 ‘At A Glance (Details Below)’ Emergency Care

 How To Treat Constipation In Cats

-- Beware: more than 50% of male cats who are thought to be constipated actually have a medical emergency.
+- See the vet as more than 50% of male cats who are thought to be constipated actually have a urinary obstruction.

 - True constipation often has very few visible symptoms other than poor appetite and weight loss.

 - Treatment is via dietary fibre, hyperosmotic laxatives, lubricants, diet & grooming.

 Now dive deeper.
 Continue reading “Help!
 My Cat Is Constipated: Treating Constipation”